HarshitGulgulia/HarshitGulgulia/README.md

 func GetBio() Bio {
 	return Bio{
-		"- ⚡ Quick bio:":                    "A kind of music lover and passionate to work on coding skills", "- 🔭 I’m currently working on":      "Everyhting which comes my way and suits me", "- 🌱 I’m currently learning":        "DSA in C++", "- 👯 I’m looking to collaborate on": "C++, Presentations", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "C, C++",
+		"- ⚡ Quick bio:":                    "A music lover and passionate to work on coding skills", "- 🔭 I’m currently working on":      "Everyhting which comes my way and suits me", "- 🌱 I’m currently learning":        "DSA in C++, Flutter", "- 👯 I’m looking to collaborate on": "C++, Presentations", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "C, C++",